Skip to content

 Where to from here?

 The ability to bounce back after a hard day at work is a marker of our general well-being.
-Whilst not everyone can swap over to working in PEM, the data from Cottey et al. suggest that there are modifiable factors that improve one’s ability to recover.
+Whilst not everyone can switch to working in PEM, the data from Cottey et al. suggest that modifiable factors improve one’s ability to recover.
 Interestingly, none are within the junior doctors’ locus of control – access to study, annual leave, and better rostering.
 They are fully in the hands of others.
 This lack of autonomy can also lead to a lack of motivation.

 The term, Need for Recovery, suggests that the onus is on the individual as if they were an elite athlete resting between races.
 It is not.
 It is the system that needs to change.

-In their limitations, the authors note that this is just a data snapshot taken at one moment.
+In their limitations, the authors note that this is a snapshot of data taken at a single moment.
 There is little in the medical sphere against which to benchmark this data.
-A similar survey could be carried out in a different setting, in a different geography or at a different time.
+A similar survey could be carried out in a different setting, geography, or time.
 Are these ratings typical of all hospital areas or just the NHS?
 Do different craft groups score as highly?
-Are Need for Recovery scores as high in Australia and New Zealand (Editors note: I’ll work on that one), or are they a product of just working in the ED, regardless of the temperature outside?
+Are Need for Recovery scores as high in Australia and New Zealand (Editor’s note: I’ll work on that one), or are they a product of just working in the ED, regardless of the temperature outside?
 Are these scores a product of the time?
 The survey was carried out in the Northern Hemisphere summer of 2019.
 What would those scores be like now, in a COVID-ravaged world?

 One more thing